-The William & Mary Law School Property Rights Project promotes the exchange of ideas between scholars and members of the property rights bar through lectures and an annual conference, and publications.
+The William & Mary Law School Property Rights Project promotes the exchange of ideas between scholars and members of the property rights bar through lectures, an annual conference, and publications.

-For more information about the Brigham-Kanner Property Rights Conference, contact [[mtrivette,Ali Trivette]] or call at (757) 221-7466.
+For more information about the Brigham-Kanner Property Rights Conference or Journal, contact [[mtrivette,Ali Trivette]] or call (757) 221-7466.

 The William & Mary Law School Property Rights Project is directed by Chancellor Professor of Law Lynda L. Butler.